InsideClimateNews/2025-08-chicago-lead-service-lines/README.md

 These are in the folder `processed_data`:

-`chicago_tracts_filled.geojson` Geodata for Census tracts in the city of Chicago, for the city of Chicago plus tracts that are not part of the city but are contained within its outer perimeter.
+`chicago_tracts_filled.geojson` Geodata for Census tracts for the city of Chicago plus tracts that are not part of the city but are contained within its outer perimeter.
 Contains the following variables:

 -   `geoid` Census Bureau identifier for the tract.